ammarfaizi2/wgm/README.md

 ### 2. Update the MTU size of an interface

-Option `--dev` is required to identify the interface to be updated.
+Option `--dev` is required to select the interface to be updated.
 ```txt
 ./wgm iface update --dev wgm0 --mtu 1500;
 ```